encarbassot/discord-bot-server-controll/README.md

 once deployed the project you can run it using `npm run dev` or `npm run start`. if you want to use it in your server considere using [pm2](https://www.npmjs.com/package/pm2)

+# TODO
+- use embdededs
+- command /js set console.prototype.log to then return it